codio/site/source/docs/content/authoring/guides/index.html.md

 A Codio project can have a single Guide.
 Within that Guide you can have as many sections as you like.

-To create a new Guide, or to edit an existing one, go to the 'Tools->Edit Guide' menu option.
+To create a new Guide, or to edit an existing one, go to the **Tools->Edit Guide** menu option.

-Having selected 'Edit Guides' you will see your Guides window appear.
+Having selected **Edit Guides** you will see your Guides window appear.

 Use the Layout modes to switch between editor, preview,code and split view modes.